Mean dimension explosion of induced homeomorphisms: Basic Definitions

-It is known that $(\hyp{K}(X),d_H)$ is a compact metric space \cite[Theorem 3.5]{illanes_nadler_1999} and that $(\hyp{C}(X), d_H)$ is a connected and compact metric space when $X$ is connected \cite[Theorem 11.3]{illanes_nadler_1999}.
-Moreover, if $X$ is a continuum with no free arcs\footnote{A continuum $X$ has no free arcs if given $\gamma \subset X$ homeomorphic to the unit interval $[0, 1]$ the interior of $\gamma$ is not open in $X$.}, then both hyperspaces are infinite-dimensional topological spaces homeomorphic to the Hilbert cube $[0, 1]^{\mathbb{Z}}$ (cf. \cite{curtis_schori_1974}).
+It is known that $(\hyp{K}(X),d_H)$ is a compact metric space \cite[Theorem 3.5]{illanes_nadler_1999}.
+Moreover, if $X$ is a nondegenerate locally connected continuum, then $\hyp{K}(X)$ is homeomorphic to the Hilbert cube $[0, 1]^{\mathbb{Z}}$.
+If, in addition, $X$ has no free arcs\footnote{A continuum $X$ has no free arcs if, for every $\gamma \subset X$ homeomorphic to the unit interval $[0, 1]$, the interior of $\gamma$ is not open in $X$.}, then $\hyp{C}(X)$ is also homeomorphic to the Hilbert cube (cf. \cite{curtis_schori_1974}).
+In both cases, the topological dimension of $\hyp{K}(X)$ and $\hyp{C}(X)$ is infinite.